rrajchal/MSSE661WebSoftwareDevelopment/Week1-Static-Website/README.md

 ## How to Use

-1. Clone or download this repository.
+1. Clone or download this repository https://github.com/rrajchal/MSSE661WebSoftwareDevelopment.
 2. Ensure that you have the following files in the same directory:
    - `index.html`
    - `style.css`